Windows Installer, Java Installer, Freeware Installer

 Please note that these details are completely fictive.

-Install Parameters Get to the Install Parameters page by clicking "Install Parameters" on the left side page menu.
+Install Parameters Get to the Install Parameters page by clicking “Install Parameters” in the left pane.
 We won't change anything here, leaving everything to their default values.

-Files and Folders Go to the Files and Folders page by clicking on "Files and Folders" on the left side page menu.
+Files and Folders Go to the Files and Folders page by clicking in “Files and Folders” on the left pane.

 Java Products Go to the Java Products page by clicking on "Java Products" on the left side page menu.